TrojanSports - BREAKING: Memphis WR Tahj Washington announces transfer to USC

 The 5-foot-11, 175-pound playmaker is originally from Marshall, Texas.
 He was an underrated 2-star prospect in the 2019 class who played in four games as freshman, protecting his redshirt, before breaking out in his second year.

 Washington had three 100-yard games this fall.
 He broke out in his third game of the season with 7 passes for 131 yards in Memphis' big 50-49 win over against UCF.
-He then had 2 catches for 104 yards, including a 92-yard touchdown in a loss to a top-10 Cincinnati team.
+He then had 2 catches for 104 yards, including a 92-yard touchdown in a loss to a top-10 Cincinnati team (see video below).
 And he finished strong with 8 catches for 105 yards in a 25-10 win over FAU in the Montgomery Bowl.

 Washington is the fifth transfer addition in the last few months for the Trojans, following DT Ishmael Sopsher (from Alabama), S Xavion Alford (from Texas), RB Keaontay Ingram (from Texas) and WR K.D.
 Nixon (from Colorado).